jtizon001/ideahub/README.md

 The mandatory fields that MUST be filled out for application to work as intended are:
 - Tweet Amount, which represents the number of tweets to be scrapped

-And one or both of the follow
+And one or both of the following
 - Keywords, which will scrape tweets that include the keyword.
 - Username, which will scrape recent tweets from a specific users account.